Nimauric/Mapler/README.md

 conda activate mapler
 ```

-The pipeline will handle and download any conda dependencies itself during the execution.
+The pipeline will handle and download any conda dependencies during the execution.
-To download them prior to running the pipeline and speed up the first execution of the pipeline, it's possible to use the following command.
+To install them prior to running the pipeline and speed up the first execution of the pipeline, it's possible to use the following command.
-Note that only part of the analysis is run on the test dataset.
-To download the environments for other analysis, change the `--configfile` argument.
 Those environments will be stored in `.snakemake/conda`

 ```bash
 snakemake --use-conda --conda-create-envs-only  -c1 --configfile config/config_test.yaml
 ```
+Note that only part of the analysis is run on the test dataset.
+To install the environments for other analyses, change the `--configfile` argument.

 <details>
 	<summary>Optional databases</summary>